Rooders/MarkdownComp/ARR-June-Response.md

 ## Response for Reviewer 3
 **Q**: The datasets are pretty small.
 It is still unclear whether concatenation-based approaches would catch up to the proposed approach on larger datasets.
 The appendix (I) includes some experiments with moderately larger training sets, but these are still far from production-level scale.

-**A**: In the one hand, due to the scarcity of publicly available parallel discourse corpora, it may be very difficult to verify the effectiveness of our proposed approach on production-level corpora.
-Therefore, we use a comparable, even larger, dataset scale with some related works, such as the 240K dataset scale used in Wu et al., Zheng et al., and Petrick et al.
+**A**: On the one hand, due to the scarcity of publicly available parallel discourse corpora, it may be very difficult to verify the effectiveness of our proposed approach on production-level corpora.
+Therefore, we use a comparable, even larger, dataset scale with some related works, such as the 240K dataset scale used by Wu et al., Zheng et al., and Petrick et al.

-In the other hand, we further extend the dataset scale to 1 million in Appendix I to verify the effectiveness of our approach.
+On the other hand, we further extend the dataset scale to 1 million in Appendix I to verify the effectiveness of our approach.

 |  Model | BLEU | COMET | BlonDe |
 | --- | --- | --- | --- |